 Once the puppies eyes are open around two weeks of age they will get introduced to soft toys and what I call the toy machine.
 The toy machine is actually pvc pipe put together that has soft toys and other textural and sound elements close enough for the pups to interact with.
 This helps with their socialization process.
 They will be moving around and exploring but usually don't pay much attention until about three weeks of age.
 Around 4 weeks of age when puppies teeth come in I will introduce them to solid food.
 I do this by grinding their kibble with raw goat milk and raw grass fed ground beef.
 There is nothing more fun than watching a bunch of puppies around a feeding bowl eating their first meal.
 It is a mess.
 Luckily they will be washed and groomed every week starting at three weeks of age.

 It is important for puppies to be exposed to all the types of people, sounds, flooring, animals, etc. that they will encounter as an adult.
 Doing this makes sure that the puppy has associated positive experiences with all it encounters and thus is going to be friendlier and more stable.
 That doesn’t ensure that they won’t be alert with new people and let you know someone is on their home property.
 So my program for socialization is summarized below.
 The puppy area will contain a rotating array of items and include an indoor area and outside area.
 Sounds will be presented as an audio CD first to identify puppies that have natural sound aversion, and then I will desensitize before exposure to actual noise making item which includes the accompanying percussive sound waves.
 This takes time.
 This takes effort.
 This makes a better dog.
-This is a program I have put together from puppy raising experts and is not proprietary.
+This is a program I have put together from puppy culture training and videos and it isn’t proprietary

 The puppies will be exposed to these things in their lives with me: